12 Must-Try Dishes in Bali, Indonesia

 Sambal Matah

-There are more than 300 types of sambal in Indonesia, and sambal matah is the favorite in Bali.
+There are more than 300 types of sambal in Indonesia, and sambal matah is the favourite in Bali.
 This extra spicy assemblage is the perfect companion for any Balinese dish and it is made using chili, lime, garlic, lemongrass and shallows pounded coarsely in a traditional stone pestle and mortar.
-It is further seasoned with salt, sugar, shrimp paste and oil to achieve that distinct hot and aromatic flavors.
+It is further seasoned with salt, sugar, shrimp paste and oil to achieve that distinct hot and aromatic flavours.

 Sambal Matah bali